pactumjs/pactum/docs/mock-server.md

 mock.start(3000);
 ```

-* Invoking GET `/api/users` will return a JSON with empty array.
+* Invoking GET `/api/users` will return empty array.
-* Invoking GET `/api/users?id=1` will still return a JSON with empty array.
+* Invoking GET `/api/users?id=1` will still return empty array.
 * Invoking GET `/api/users/1` will return a status code 404.

-As you see above, by default basic interactions will ignore query params.

-* Invoking POST `/api/users` with empty will return a `'OK'`.
+* Invoking POST `/api/users` with empty body will return `'OK'`.
-* Invoking POST `/api/users` with any body will still return a `'OK'`.
+* Invoking POST `/api/users` with some body will still return `'OK'`.

-As you see above, by default basic interactions will ignore body.
+As you see above, by default basic interactions will ignore both query params & body.

 Learn more about basic interactions at [Basic Interactions](https://github.com/ASaiAnudeep/pactum/wiki/Interactions#basic-inteactions)